wagtail/rfcs/text/089-atag-audit.md

 ##### B.1.2.1 Restructuring and Recoding Transformations (WCAG)

 **Not applicable**.
+Evaluated as: **Level AA**.
 The only transformation present in Wagtail is processing of clipboard paste information in rich text fields to sanitize the content, which preserves accessibility semantics for preserved content, but isn’t considered a content transformation per ATAG.

 If it was considered a content transformation – rich paste processing preserves all formatting supported in rich text fields.
 Heading levels, bullet lists, and image alt text are preserved in particular.

 ##### B.1.2.2 Copy-Paste Inside Authoring Tool (WCAG)

 **Pass**.
+Evaluated as: **Level AA**.
 Wagtail supports copy-paste of rich text content, which is fully preserved when copy-pasting between fields configured to support the same formatting.
 Fields configured differently will accordingly have their formatting stripped as needed.

 ##### B.1.2.3 Optimizations Preserve Accessibility